FernandoG04/ProbStat-ESP--Bus-punctuality-predictor/README.md

-# ProbStat-ESP--Bus-punctuality-predictor
+# Predicting the Punctuality of Montreal's Bus Network
+### Fernando Gandara Castillo
+### Vanier College

-This repository contains the data and scripts related to a predictive model of STM bus punctuality.
+This repository contains the assets related to the

 ## Installation